-Some simple ways that you can do your part to support Earth Day with your eating habits for the coming year are:
+Simple Ways that you can do your part to support Earth Day with your Eating Habits for the coming year are:

 Life is to be lived to the full, but not in excess.
 Many of you live in excess; excess weight, excess stuff, and excess bills, from overeating and overbuying, which leads to overproducing in the world.
 Please protect the earth this year by living prudently.
 Happy Earth Day for the Entire Year!